avit355k/Python-Program/README.md

 # Python-Program
-Some important python important program
+Some important python program
+some problem practise using python program